 The use of monotone operators in circuit analysis has recently been revisited by Chaffey and Sepulchre \cite{Chaffey2021d}.
 A one-port circuit consisting of a collection of monotone operators connected in series and parallel defines a monotone current--voltage relation.
 A splitting algorithm is constructed which solves the steady-state behavior of the circuit, where the structure of the algorithm is in direct correspondence with the circuit topology.
 This gives a method for solving the forced periodic response of a nonlinear circuit using an iteration in the space of periodic trajectories, rather than forwards in time.

 Alternative methods for finding the periodic response of nonlinear circuits are either approximate (for instance, the describing function method \cite{Krylov1947}), or involve integrating a differential equation forwards in time and waiting for convergence to steady state \cite{Aprille1972, Cellier2006}.
 Specialized methods for circuits containing monotone elements may be found in the literature on non-smooth differential inclusions \cite{Acary2008}.
-The methods of Heemels \emph{et al.} \cite{Heemels2017} involve iteratively computing the resolvent of the transition map of a differential inclusion.
+The methods of Heemels \emph{et al.} \cite{Heemels2017} involve iteratively computing the resolvent of the transition map of a differential inclusion, \tom{and most closely resemble the method presented in this paper}.
 For circuits modelled as linear complementarity systems, methods have been developed by Ianelli \emph{et al.} \cite{Iannelli2011} and Meingast \emph{et al.} \cite{Meingast2014}.